numba/numba/docs/source/developer/architecture.rst

 data and will thus typically have better cache performance.
 Finally, during lowering, these parfor operators are converted to a form similar to guvectorize to implement the actual parallelism.
-All these processes are described in more detail in the following paragraphs.
+All these processes are described in more detail in the following paragraphs, and many of them can be individually controlled by setting the ``parallel`` option to a dictionary of sub-options instead of a boolean.
+The default is to enable all of them.

 The automatic parallelization pass has a number of sub-passes.

 #.
 CFG Simplification